Unidocs1/sphinx_repo_manager/source/features.rst

 General Purpose SDKs
 ~~~~~~~~~~~~~~~~~~~~

-Integrate AcceleratXR easily into any existing project with our general purpose SDK available in a variety of popular languages.
+Integrate Xsolla Backend easily into any existing project with our general purpose SDK available in a variety of popular languages.

 * C++
 * C#